 For some, bush campsites like Hoada Camp offer the most authentic way to experience Damaraland.
 For those that want their wild with a serious helping of luxury, however, Grootberg Lodge is an excellent option.
 Perched high on the top of a plateau, the lodge’s infinity pool overlooks the breathtaking Klip Valley, where black-chested snake eagles ride on invisible thermals over the void.
 Amongst the excursions offered by the lodge is a sundowner drive across the plateau to a viewpoint, where the valley and its layered escarpments fade towards the horizon in a dozen different shades of lavender and blue.

-Wherever you choose to stay and however you decide to spend your time, visiting Damaraland will undoubtedly be a highlight of your Namibia adventure.
-The closest major airport is in Windhoek, and from there the easiest way to get there is to drive - either in a hire car, or with an organised tour.
+Wherever you choose to stay and however you decide to spend your time, visiting Damaraland will undoubtedly be a highlight of your Namibian adventure.
+The closest major airport is in Windhoek, and from there the easiest way to get there is to drive – either in a hire car, or with an organized tour.
 The gravel roads that traverse the region can be both challenging and slow, but are generally suitable for 2WD and 4WD vehicles.
 The dry season (May to October) is the best time to visit for wildlife viewing, as the elephants retreat up the Huab River when the rains arrive.
 The wet season (November to April) is best for birding.